RonkyTang/arkapp-ark/README.md

   separates what it verified from what it is still unsure about.
 - **Bring your own model key** — configure custom models so the provider and the API key stay under your control.
+- **Local experience cards** — after a task, you can save distilled notes on this device.
+They stay encrypted here, bound to your account and this host, and are used only as investigation leads.
 - **Interface languages** — English, 简体中文, 日本語.

 ## Control and credentials